-In terms of content, we want to stay focused on operations.
+In terms of content, anything operations-related is fair game for these sessions.
 That said, some things just don't work on Zoom:

 - Playing a video through Zoom is painful.
 It's best to share that video URL in advance or after the fact and we'll link to it from this page.
 If you do have video to stream, make sure that when you show the video, check the box that says Optimize for video when you choose which screen to share.

 - Layout tours are best done as prerecorded video that can be shared.
 If you want to do live video of particular parts of your layout, that's fine, but keep the focus on operations.

 - You may want to have a second person acting as your camera person if you're going to be moving around.

 If you're interested in presenting, please contact Eric Smith at email@example.com.
 Eric can also do a test meeting if you want to try out your video capabilities.

 Because of the large number of participants, we have to put a few extra rules into place: